lee-janice/-lee-janice.github.io-/content/posts/about-this-site.md

 </div>

 I often have the urge to drive to the coast in midst of the night and shout at the ocean.
-There's something cathartic about the idea -- one's existential angst being subsumed by the calming static of the waves, the hypnotic-harmonic push and pull of the tides, and the immovable void of the sea.
+There's something cathartic about the idea -- one's existential angst being subsumed by the calming static of the waves, the hypnotic pitch and roll of the tides, and the immovable void of the sea.
 In general, the concept of a shout into the void is very appealing to me.
 I think it's because I struggle immensely with the possibility of being a burden on others: I abhor the idea of people doing things for me simply because they feel obligated to do so.
 The void feels no such obligation.